“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

 - Brainstorm ideas

 - Test/Optimize your Facebook campaign

-Process 2 will be more likely, since you can’t choose your niche and work the steps somewhat backwards.
+Process 2 will be more likely since you can’t choose your niche and work the steps somewhat backward.
 It looks like this:

-- Choose your real estate offer (e.g. selling duplex houses, buying distressed properties)
+- Choose your real estate offer (e.g., selling duplex houses or buying distressed properties)

 - Decide/ Research the demographic

 - Brainstorm ideas